MarcorOnline/StaggeredGridView-for-WinRT/README.md

 # StaggeredGridView-for-WinRT
 A staggered grid view for Windows apps which supports multiple columns with rows of varying sizes.

+It supports recycle, incremental loading and pull to refresh.

 Supported platform:
 - Windows 8
 - Windows 8.1